maxludden/supergene-v2/books/book08/md/chapter-2472.md

 “Han Sen, you should just surrender yourself.
 Don’t make us hurt you,” one of the half-deified leaders said to Han Sen.

 Han Sen didn’t say a word.
 Instead, he replied by sending a quick punch toward them.
 He was thinking to himself, “Who do you think you are?
-F*cking Lando?
+Fucking Lando?
 You’re afraid you might hurt me?
 First, you need to have what it takes to hurt me.”

 Seeing Han Sen move, the half-deified suddenly shouted, “Boss, there you go!”